AgentMC/Sao19/Translate/En/Part5.md

 "I ... could not ....
 Asuna-sama!"

-When Ronnie swung both hands and head at the same time, Asuna grinned and said.
+When Ronye swung both hands and head at the same time, Asuna grinned and said.

 "That gesture, it looks a bit like Kirito-kun"